 Maintaining your weight loss over time can be a challenge.
-For adults, weight loss is a success if you lose at least 10 percent of your initial weight and you don't regain more than 6 or 7 pounds in 2 years.
-You also must keep a lower waist circumference – at least 2 inches lower than your waist circumference before you lost weight.
+For adults, weight loss is a success if you lose at least 10 percent of your initial weight and you don't regain more than 6 or 7 lb in 2 years.
+You also must keep a lower waist circumference – at least 2 in lower than your waist circumference before you lost weight.

 After 6 months of keeping off the weight, you can think about losing more if:

 • You've already lost 5 to 10% of your body weight